bbc/res/README.md

 IR is a json formatted file that captures a hierarchical definition of a test suite alongside results and metadata.

-## Formatters
+## Formatters and Parsers
+You can dump a Res IR results file using a cucumber formatter or parse xunit output into res format.

 ### Cucumber

-You can dump a Res IR results file using a cucumber formater.
-Simply add the cucumber formatter to your command line:

     cucumber -f pretty -f Res::Formatters::RubyCucumber -o './cucumber.res'

+### Junit

+    ./bin/res.rb --junit '/path/to/xunit_result.xml'
+Note: The res output of xunit parser is saved in root dir

 ## Reporters